-Executive Director Jill Schurtz referred members to the Quarterly Performance Summary in Tab A of the meeting materials and outlined the following items from the report, as of June 30, 2024:
+Executive Director Jill Schurtz referred members to the Quarterly Performance Summary in Tab A of the meeting materials and outlined the following items from the report as of June 30, 2024:

-AUM: The SBI was responsible for \$146 billion in assets, of which the Combined Funds represented \$93.7 billion.
+AUM: The SBI was responsible for \$146 billion in assets.
+Of the assets under management, the Combined Funds represented \$93.7 billion.